Qui-nn-Lab/CS-301-Milestone/README.md

 Who maintains and contributes to the project?

 This project is maintained and was developed by:
-Anthony Korsak
+Anthony Korsak,
-Cesar Feijoo
+Cesar Feijoo,
-Santiago Hoyos
+Santiago Hoyos,
 Mateo Zapata